 Tool Introduction

-The "Fetal Weight Gestational Age Reference Table" is a data tool based on the NICHD (National Institute of Child Health and Human Development) normal reference values for estimated fetal weight (EFW) in Asian singleton fetuses.
-This tool clearly displays the "low (3rd percentile)", "standard (50th percentile)", and "high (97th percentile)" ranges for fetal weight at various gestational ages from 10 to 42 weeks, in grams (g).
-It aims to help expectant parents and medical professionals quickly look up and assess whether fetal growth and development are within the normal range, serving as an important reference for monitoring fetal health during pregnancy.
+The "Fetal Weight Gestational Age Reference Table" is a data tool based on the NICHD (National Institute of Child Health and Human Development) Asian singleton fetal estimated fetal weight (EFW) normal reference values.
+This tool clearly displays the "low (3rd percentile)", "standard (50th percentile)", and "high (97th percentile)" ranges for fetal weight from 10 to 42 weeks of gestation, in grams (g).
+It aims to help expectant parents and healthcare professionals quickly look up and assess whether fetal growth and development are within the normal range, providing an important reference for fetal health monitoring during pregnancy.

 How to Use

-- Find Your Gestational Age: First, you need to know the pregnant woman's precise gestational age (in weeks).
+- Determine Gestational Age: First, you need to know the pregnant woman's precise gestational age (in weeks).

-- Locate the Table Row: In the tool's table, find the row corresponding to your gestational age in the "Gestational Age (Weeks)" column on the left.
+- Find the Table Row: In the tool's table, find the row corresponding to your gestational age in the "Gestational Age (Weeks)" column on the left.

 - Consult Reference Values: In that row, you can view the "low (3rd)", "standard (50th)", and "high (97th)" reference values for fetal weight at that gestational age.
 These values represent the distribution range of fetal weight for Asian singleton fetuses at that gestational age.

-Input Parameter Format: Users do not need to input data; they simply look up values in the table based on gestational age.
+Input Parameter Format: Users do not need to enter data; they only need to look up the gestational age in the table.

-Output Result Format: Displayed in a table, including gestational age (weeks), low weight (g), standard weight (g), and high weight (g).
+Output Result Format: Presented in a table format, including gestational age (weeks), low weight (g), standard weight (g), and high weight (g).

 Usage Example

-Suppose an Asian singleton pregnant woman is currently at 28 weeks gestational age and wants to inquire about the fetal weight reference range.
+Suppose an Asian singleton pregnant woman is currently at 28 weeks of gestation and wants to inquire about the fetal weight reference range.

-- Operation Demonstration: The user opens this tool and directly finds the row where "Gestational Age (Weeks)" is "28" in the table.
+- Operation Demonstration: The user opens this tool and directly finds the row with "Gestational Age (Weeks)" as "28" in the table.

 - Expected Output Result: